Syntax:

 The particle attributes x,y,z,vx,vy,vz are position and velocity components.
 The ke,erot,evib attributes are for kinetic, rotational, and vibrational energy of particles.

 If a value begins with "v_", a variable name must follow which has been previously defined in the input script.
-It must be a particle-style or grid-style variable.
-Both styles define formulas which can reference stats keywords or invoke other computes, fixes, or variables when they are evaluated.
+It must be a particle-style or grid-style or surf-style variable.
+These styles define formulas which can reference stats keywords or invoke other computes, fixes, or variables when they are evaluated.
 Particle-style variables can also reference various per-particle attributes (position, velocity, etc).
-So these variables are a very general means of creating per-particle or per-grid quantities to reduce.
+So these variables are a very general means of creating per-particle or per-grid or per-surf quantities to reduce.

 If the replace keyword is used, two indices vec1 and vec2 are specified, where each index ranges from 1 to the # of input values.
 The replace keyword can only be used if the mode is min or max.
 It works as follows.
 A min/max is computed as usual on the vec2 input vector.
 The index N of that value within vec2 is also stored.
 Then, instead of performing a min/max on the vec1 input vector, the stored index is used to select the Nth element of the vec1 vector.